 - Waterproof pants – I actually didn’t use these though because it was never a downpour, just a steady drizzle.

+- A cap, a warm hat and mittens.
 Because I had read that you could buy knit hats and mittens as local crafts, I picked those up at a market the night before our trek began.

 - 1.5 or 2L water reservoir – our guides were good about telling us how much water we needed to bring for the first day of the trip, and our cooks boiled water for us to carry after that.

-- Sleeping mat (often these are provided or you can rent them)
+- Sleeping mat (often these are provided or you can rent them).